joelparkerhenderson/ways-of-working/doc/respect/index.md

 If you are offended by something, acknowledge it as soon as possible.

 Aggression or personal attacks are not ok, and will be halted immediately.

+All ideas are considered.

+All voices are heard.